 Carbon rod

-There are 5mm diameter carbon rods on both sides of the ski, from nose to tail.
-This strengthens the edge and increases torsional strength, allowing for powerful and stable carving not only in the first half of the turn but also in the second half and beyond.
+A 5mm diameter carbon rod runs along both sides of the ski, from nose to tail.
+This strengthens the edges and increases torsional strength, enabling powerful and stable carving not only in the first half of a turn but also in the later stages.

 RIPSTICK lineup